Mandela Effect Examples 6-10

 Houston, we’ve had a problem! / Houston, we have a problem! – Apollo 13

 A second Tom Hanks movie also has a lot of Mandela Effect researchers looking into a specific line in the movie is Apollo 13.
-Now, given all our years of research and contact with authors as well as looking into the science of physics, the human brain, mental illness, cognitive dissonance, the LHC, alternate reality, augmented reality, simulated and base reality and much more, this is the only Mandela Effect example that has really confused us where we haven’t got a single logical explanation.
+Now, given all our years of research and contact with authors as well as looking into the science, physics, the human brain, mental illness, cognitive dissonance, the LHC, alternate reality, augmented reality, simulated, base reality and much more, this is the only Mandela Effect example that has really confused us where we haven’t got a single logical explanation.

 This alternate memories started when people claimed the line from Apollo 13 was “Houston, we have a problem” which is referring to the present, however, the actual line in the movie is “Houston, we’ve had a problem”, which is referring to the past.
 That’s a bit strange, but here’s where it gets really confusing…